Qvin0000/ExileApi/README.md

 ## Troubleshooting

+* Download problems:

 When download your `7z` from releases maybe this comes with screwed permissions.

 > For those who can't launch (Close as soon as it's opened) :
 > Right click on the Zip of the HUD (The one you get from the link in the first post) and Right click > Properties > Unlock, then you can unzip it where you want.
 Otherwise all the files extracted will be security locked...
 > Worked for a friend, it's a security from Windows that deny access to files from another PC, once done everything was good for him

+* Rendering problems

+Big visual offsets in rendering minion dots and everything other):
+Windows Display options-> Scale and layout -> set to 100%